-Music Forums are held on Wednesdays at 1:00 p.m. in the Concert Hall.
-Music majors are required to attend a certain number as part of MUSC 191 each semester, but are encouraged to plan to attend all these weekly gatherings of the UMBC music community.
+Music Forums are held on Wednesdays at 1:00 p.m.
+Music majors are required to attend a certain number as part of MUSC191 each semester, but are encouraged to plan to attend all these weekly gatherings of the UMBC music community.
 Students may play excerpts, a movement of a longer work, or an entire work and then discuss the performance with the audience.
-If students need an accompanist they must bring the music to the department office by Wednesday of the week prior to the forum.
-More information about MUSC191 can be found on page 18 of this Handbook.
+Presenting in a forum will be different while under COVID restrictions.
+The process for presenting is clearly outlined in the MUSC 191 syllabus.
+Students will meet online and present recorded excerpts to the community for feedback.